 Samsung Galaxy Watch Active review: verdict

-The Samsung Galaxy Watch Active is the best smartwatch Samsung has ever made, yes, even better than the Samsung Galaxy Watch.
-We're calling it already.
+The Samsung Galaxy Watch Active is the best smartwatch Samsung has ever made, yes, even better than the more expensive, technically more advanced Samsung Galaxy Watch.

-In my opinion, it far more stylish than previous incarnations of the smartwatch, and comes packing some neat new abilities such as Bixby Voice and competitive water resistance, making for a compelling package.
+In my opinion, it far more stylish than previous incarnations of the smartwatch, and comes packing some neat new abilities such as Blood Pressure monitoring (eventually) and competitive water resistance, making for a compelling package.

-Its new watch faces, too, give it a modern edge, while its comfortable, sleek design will help it appeal to more people.
+Its new watch faces, too, give it a modern edge, while its sleek, comfortable design will help it appeal to more people.